 We can classify a monosaccharide on the basis of the number of carbon atoms and the functional group present in them.
 The monosaccharide which contains an aldehyde group is termed as aldoses and those which have keto group are called ketoses.
-Depending on the number of carbon atoms present in a monosaccharide it is further classified as trioses, tetroses, pentoses, hexoses, and heptoses.
-As for example, we can call an aldose which contains 3 carbon atoms as aldotriose and a keto which contains 3 carbon atom as ketotriose.
+Depending on the number of carbon atoms present in a monosaccharide it is further classified as trioses, tetroses, pentoses, hexoses and heptoses.
+For example, we can call an aldose which contains 3 carbon atoms as aldotriose and a keto which contains 3 carbon atom as ketotriose.

 Q 2.
-Explain reducing sugars?
+What are reducing sugars?

 Those type of carbohydrates which reduces the Fehling’s solution and Tollen’s reagent are termed as reducing sugars.